Denisa Golgotă: 2019

 Golgotă began her season at the 2019 European Championships and placed fourth on floor, fifth on beam, sixth on vault, and seventeenth in the all-around.
 She next competed at the Flanders International Team Challenge where she placed 10th in the all-around and helped Romania finish fifth as a team.
 In late June Golgotă competed at the European Games where she qualified to the all-around, balance beam, and floor exercise finals.
 During the all-around final she placed 11th.
 On balance beam she placed fourth behind Nina Derwael, Angelina Melnikova, and Diana Varinska and on floor exercise she finished sixth.
 In September she competed at the Romanian National Championships where she placed sixth in the all-around but second amongst seniors.
 For event finals she won silver on vault and floor exercise behind junior Ioana Stănciulescu.

 Golgotă was later selected to represent Romania at the 2019 World Championships.
 During qualifications Romania finished 22nd and did not qualify a team to the 2020 Olympic Games.
 Individually Golgotă finished 77th in the all-around qualifications and did not qualify as an individual to the Olympic Games due to teammate Maria Holbura placing higher (54th).
 She ended the season competing at the Cottbus World Cup where she placed seventh on floor exercise.

 2020

 In April 2020, in a Televiziunea Română interview with Monica Roşu, it was revealed that Golgotă had retired from artistic gymnastics.

+2025

+In 2025, Golgotă made her return to gymnastics at the 2025 City of Jesolo Trophy.
+She was then selected to compete at the 2025 European Championships alongside Ana Bărbosu, Lilia Cosman, Sabrina Voinea, and Ella Oprea.
+They finished fourth as a team, and individually, Golgotă qualified to the all-around and balance beam finals, where she finished seventh and eighth respectively.

+She was selected for the 2025 World Championships, where she finished in 7th place in the floor exercise final and was a reserve for the all-around final.
+At the competition, she struggled with food poisioning.
+After returning home, she filed a complaint with the Romanian Gymnastics Federation, which she said was ignored, for bullying and harassment; she alleged that other gymnasts said they heard another person repeatedly threaten that they wanted to hit her until she was disfigured.
+Although Golgotă did not wish to name this person, media reported that it was teammate Sabrina Voinea.